What makes a customer want to come back for more?

-This is your opportunity to slip in something about fast delivery times, free returns, providing your birthday in exchange for a small gift at the time etc etc. Anything like this helps to reinforce what a great and caring brand you are.
+This is your opportunity to slip in something about fast delivery times, free returns, providing your birthday in exchange for a small gift at the time etc etc. Anything like this is a brilliant example of personalised marketing and helps to reinforce what a great and caring brand you are.

 Throw in a reminder

 A ‘Thank you’ email letter is also a great way to clinch another sale.
 Think about including an offer such as ‘An extra 10% off for a limited period only’.
 Or, ‘Be first to take a look at our newly added lines’.
 Or, ‘As a treat for being a first-time customer, use code xxxx next time for a special discount’.

 Be personal to your customers

 Your customer is a person so always use their name.
 I have to confess that I sometimes ignore email enquiries from potential clients who just say ‘Hi’ (and sometimes, not even that!).
 If they haven’t used my name, I know that I’m probably one of quite a few freelance copywriters that they’re contacting.
 Which makes me feel far from unique.

 And do remember to add your name, such as ‘Regards, Jenny’, or personalise any reply contact details such as ‘Jenny@JoeBloggs’ rather than ‘CustomerService@JoeBloggs’.